 You will notice that goal number two specifically requires an important piece of information: knowing how much you spend each month.
 This is where the dreaded budget enters the conversation.
 But the process of making a budget and sticking to it is easier than you think.

 Instead of making yourself crazy populating a bunch of categories on a spreadsheet, start with what you are currently spending.
 With the advent of easy-to-use technology, this once-horrible and time-consuming activity is a snap.
-Apps like Mint, You Need a Budget, Level Money or even your bank’s own technology can help you with the process.
-Keep track for ninety days – that’s it, just three months to pour the financial foundation necessary to construct our dreams.
+Apps such as Mint, You Need a Budget, Level Money or even your bank’s own technology can help you with the process.
+Keep track for 90 days—that’s it, just three months to pour the financial foundation necessary to construct our dreams.

-Once you know how much you spend on a monthly basis for ongoing needs, you will have to add some of the one-time expenses that arise throughout the year, including vacations; money for kids’ extra-curricular activities or camps; or the annual “homeowner’s surprise,” like the unanticipated appliance melt-down.
+Once you know how much you spend on a monthly basis for ongoing needs, you will have to add some of the one-time expenses that arise throughout the year, including vacations; money for kids’ extracurricular activities or camps; or the annual “homeowner’s surprise,” such as the unanticipated appliance meltdown.

 Again, technology will be your friend.
 Use it to create automatic drafts to avoid late payments and accelerate the pay down of loans; to establish similar drafts with your bank or brokerage firm to beef up your emergency reserve fund; and to slowly increase your contribution levels to your retirement plan with auto-escalation features available at many financial institutions.